LibertyGlobal/Guide-SDK/README.md

 ####Sorting####
-This will retrieve a page of broadcasts for Ierland sorted by popularity:
+This will retrieve a page of broadcasts sorted by popularity:

     LGI.Guide.Broadcast.create()
     	.fields(LGI.Guide.Broadcast.ID, LGI.Guide.Broadcast.TITLE)